DigitalState/Platform/platform/documentation/architecture/troubleshooting.md

 ### Routing

-Viewing all defined routes for a given microservice:
+Viewing all defined routes for a given Symfony-based microservice:

 ```
 cd app/authentication